Barcelona Pavilion

 Closed: December 25, December 26, January 1 and January 6

-What is the address of the Mies van der Rohe Foundation?
+Address of the Mies van der Rohe Pavilion

 Its Catalan name is “El Pavelló Alemany de Barcelona - Fundació Mies van der Rohe”.